 Impact on Digital Platforms

 Packingham v.
-North Carolina fundamentally shaped online discourse protections:
+North Carolina addressed the scope of online discourse protections:

 • Established constitutional protection for social media access as a form of protected speech